-You’ll still need to reach out, iron out a contact, brief them and figure out how you get products into their hands.
-That’s all before they make a single post or you pay them, by the way.
+You’ll still need to reach out, iron out a contract, brief them and figure out how to get products into their hands.
+That’s all before they produce a single post, too.

-Want to learn more about how the process works?
-Chat with one of our consumer-to-consumer marketing experts to see how we can get creators posting about your brand ASAP.
+Want to learn more about how our platform works?
+Schedule a call with one of our influencer marketing experts to see how we can help you scale your campaigns in a fraction of the time.

 This article was first published in February 2021.
 It was last updated June 20, 2023.